on28/MiniProject2/README.md

 You register on the site and then have the ability to post a question that can then be answered.

 _Moved answerform to the questions page_

-The original design of the FinalTest website page can be seen here - https://github.com/on28/MiniProject3/blob/master/Before.png
+My final project's original design can be seen here - https://github.com/on28/MiniProject3/blob/master/Before.png

 https://github.com/on28/MiniProject3/blob/master/before2.png